Frequently Asked Questions

 The Mathias Method is not a particular style of training but rather incorporates multiple training styles into one System of training.
 The Mathias Method is focused on strength development while reaching any specific goals you may have.
 We believe that strength is the basis for all training and can make you better at anything you pursue.
 The Strength System developed for the Mathias Method can be used for any training style, goal or specific sport.
-To learn more about the Mathias Method Strength System go to: Templates
+Learn more about the Mathias Method Strength System.

 Who can do the Mathias Method?

 The Mathias Method was developed for anyone and everyone.
 There is a level of training for any fitness and experience level.
-One of the best things about strength training is that we can all get STRONGer.
+One of the best things about strength training is that we can all get stronger.
 Whether you are sedentary, young, old, disabled, lack confidence or are extremely strong, highly experienced, or a competitive or top level athlete the Mathias Method was made for you.
-Find your level here: What Level Am I?

 Note: If you have an injury or disability, check with your doctor as to what you are able to participate in physically but know that we can all support each other whether we are physically able to participate or not.
 If you believe in changing the world then you are part of the Mathias Method Army.